Pendleton Family Medicine FAQs

 A: You would sign a simple release form listing who you would like to have access to your records.
 This can be revoked in writing at any time.

 Q: I have Power of Attorney, legal guardianship, sole custody, other legal representation of a patient at your clinic.
 What do I do?

-A: Bring in a copy [does not have to be notarized] of your current Power of Attorney or other form so that we can place in the patient’s chart.
+A: Bring in a copy (does not have to be the original) of a notarized current Power of Attorney or other form so that we can place in the patient’s chart.